oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

 In this lab, you will:
 * Create an OCI Container Registry
-* Specify Project specific CI/CD variables
+* Specify project specific CI/CD variables
-* Register Oracle OKE Cluster with GitLab
+* Register Oracle OKE cluster with GitLab
-* Create Project Files
+* Create project Files
-* Check the CD/CD Job Status
+* Check the CI/CD job Status

 ### Prerequisites